A How-To-Guide for Preventing Procurement and Payment Fraud

 You may think “it can’t happen in my company,” but you might want to think again.
-According to the Association for Certified Fraud Examiners (ACFE) 2018 Report to the Nations, the typical company will lose 5 percent of annual revenues to fraud.
-Data from the Kroll Global Fraud & Risk Report for 2017-2018 shows that 84 percent of companies fell victim to at least one instance of fraud in the past 12 months—up from 82 percent in 2016 and representing a continuous rise since 2012.
+According to the Association for Certified Fraud Examiners (ACFE) 2020 Report to the Nations, the typical company will lose 5 percent of annual revenues to fraud.
+Data from the Kroll Global Fraud & Risk Report for 2019-2020 shows that 28 percent of companies globally fell victim to fraud by external parties, and 27 percent fell victim to fraud by internal parties.

 How Fraud Is Introduced

 Both procurement processes and payment processes are vulnerable to fraud.

 On the procurement side, fraudsters can set up “phantom” vendors that exist in name only, hoping they will escape your controls and can make their way into your vendor master.
 Typically insiders are involved in these phantom vendor schemes and will personally approve purchase orders, vendor master changes and payments.

 Another variation involves what can best be described as business-level identity theft.
 The fraudster sends legitimate-looking correspondence or makes a personal phone call to request bank account or address changes that will redirect payments intended for one of your suppliers.

 Similarly, insiders can take advantage of stale accounts.
 They can identify aged open service POs that contain outstanding balances, submit a bank account change and then submit fraudulent invoices against the PO for amounts below standard matching tolerances.